wds15/hep/README.md

-# Sourcecode for "Hierarchical expectation propagation for Bayesian aggregation of average data"
+# Source for "Hierarchical expectation propagation for Bayesian aggregation of average data"

 Date: February 1st, 2016